Target Behavior: Healthy Eating, Physical Activity

-Age: Preschool (<5 years old), Elementary School, Middle School, High School, Pregnant/Breastfeeding Women, Parents/Mothers/Fathers, Adults, Older Adults, Homeless/Food Pantry Clients
+Age: Residents – Pregnant/Breastfeeding Women, Parents/Mothers/Fathers and Preschool (<5 years old), Elementary School, Middle School, High School Youth, Adults, Older Adults, Homeless/Food Pantry Clients

-Race/Ethnicity: All, special focus on Hispanic/Latina/o and native tribal communities.
+Race/Ethnicity: All, special focus on Hispanic/Latino and Native American populations.

 - The approach is based upon the following manuscript: John DH et al. Engaging rural residents in mapping attributes using participatory photographic surveys (MAPPS™) to explain community resources and readiness to address the obesogenic environment (in review), Progress in Community Health Partnerships: Research, Education, and Action);

 - Published manuscript: John & Gunter. engAGE in Community: Using Mixed Methods to Mobilize Older People to Elucidate the Age-Friendly Attributes of Urban and Rural Places.
 Journal of Applied Gerontology, 2015, DOI: 10.1177/0733464814566679.

 - Published abstracts: Journal of Nutrition Education and Behavior, 2014; (46)4, Supplement,S193); Journal of Nutrition Education and Behavior, 2015; (47)4, Supplement,S97

 - Published evaluation reports: Jensen et al. (2019).
 Journal of Extension, 57(5), #5FEA1; Lindsay et al. (2019).
 Journal of Rural Social Sciences, 34(2), Article 4.